What is ZMPT101B Voltage Sensor?

 - OUT: Module output which is analog.

-You can see Pinout of this module in the following image.
+You can see Pinout of ZMPT101B Voltage Module in the following image:

 Required Materials